How to protect your manuscript. Don’t trust technology.

 Many writers start writing a book using Microsoft Word or a similar word processor.

 Every day they add more text to the manuscript and think that by regularly hitting ‘Save,‘ everything is safe.

-When you write a book, placing your trust in only one working copy of your manuscript on the internal storage of your computer is inviting disaster.
+When you write a book, placing your trust in only one working copy of your manuscript on your computer’s internal storage is inviting disaster.

 For all these reasons, an author needs to know how to be an excellent file manager to safeguard all the work involved in writing a long document for a book.

-To keep your manuscript safe, take the following simple file management steps to make sure you will never lose all your hard work.
+To keep your manuscript safe, take the following simple file management steps to ensure you will never lose all your hard work.